 The Logitech G513 has a few nice features.
 There's a USB passthrough that allows you to plug in other peripherals and charge devices.
 There's also a 'Game Mode' key, which is essentially a Windows Lock key to prevent accidentally minimizing your screen during gaming sessions.
 Unfortunately, only the function keys are macro-programmable.
 If you prefer a keyboard where every key is macro-programmable, check out the HyperX Alloy FPS RGB.

 Our unit uses Romer-G Tactile switches, which have a small tactile bump right before the actuation point.
 They have a very short pre-travel distance and require very little force to actuate, making them feel responsive and light.
-You can also get this keyboard with Romer-G Linear switches, tactile clicky Blue switches, or linear quiet Red switches.
+While this board used to be available with Romer-G Tactile and Linear switches, it's now available with GX Blue, Red, and Brown switches only.

 Our unit's Romer-G Tactile switches are quiet and shouldn't bother those around you.
 That said, there are variants available that may be too loud for an office environment, such as the GX Blue switches, which are loud and clicky.